Monday, December 5, 2011

 3. April 28, 1985: Yogi Berra.
-The first time Yogi was fired as Yankee manager, he took it in stride.
-The second time, it was different.
-After finishing 3rd in 1984, his first year back at the helm -- the Detroit Tigers ran away with the AL Eastern Division on their way to winning the World Series -- owner George Steinbrenner, already with a reputation for an itchy trigger finger, promised Yogi he'd be the manager for the entire 1985 season, no matter what.
-But the Yankees lost their first 3 games, and 12 of their first 18.
-(Yogi was actually fired when it was 10 of their first 16.)
+The 1st time Yogi was fired as Yankee manager, he took it in stride.
+The 2nd time, it was different.
+After finishing 3rd in 1984, his 1st year back at the helm -- the Detroit Tigers ran away with the AL Eastern Division on their way to winning the World Series -- owner George Steinbrenner, already with a reputation for an itchy trigger finger, promised Yogi he'd be the manager for the entire 1985 season, no matter what.
+But the Yankees lost their 1st 3 games, and 12 of their 1st 18.
+(Yogi was actually fired when it was 10 of their 1st 16.)
 And George decided he had to make a change.

 In retrospect, George was right to change managers: Bringing Billy back to manage for a 4th time (out of 5) worked.
 The Yankees went on to win 97 games and finish 2 games behind the Toronto Blue Jays in the AL East.
 Five of the 16 games the Yankees lost under Yogi were by 1 run, 2 of those in extra innings; 2 others were by 2 runs.
 Put those 7 games together, and if the Yankees had won 3 of them they would have won the Division.
 And since the Kansas City Royals needed major comebacks to win both the AL Championship Series and the World Series, the title was there for the taking.

 Yogi swore he would never return to Yankee Stadium as long as George was owner.
-Even dedicating a Monument Park Plaque to Yogi in 1988 didn't break the ice.
+Even dedicating a Monument Park Plaque to Yogi in 1988 didn't break the ice: He refused to come.
 In 1999, prompted by his family, a dying Joe DiMaggio, and sportswriter (now Yankee broadcaster) Suzyn Waldman, George came to Yogi's museum at Montclair State University and publicly apologized.
 Yogi, for once finding the perfect words, said of the feud, "It's over."
 Yogi and George restored their friendship and kept it going for the rest of George's life.

 Which prevents this from being the most awkward New York baseball goodbye.
 If either man had died before fixing it, it might be Number 1 and a terrible stain on George's record -- along with a few others.
 But, as was said after the firing, George didn't realize that he couldn't win a popularity contest with Yogi Berra.